Pink Flamingo Clematis

 One of the most dainty and elegant flowering climbers, this variety features an abundance of nodding bell-shaped flowers that range from rich rose red at the base to soft pinks at the edges of the petals, tends to put on a second bloom in fall

 Pink Flamingo Clematis features bold nodding rose bell-shaped flowers with pink overtones and shell pink centers at the ends of the branches from early summer to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The serrated compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Pink Flamingo Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.